We are so thankful that you want to learn how to Play Safe & Stay Found while enjoying the snowy backcountry.

 Apply!
 Choose a course (ie., Snow Basics 3-day) and a start date (ie.: March 3rd), then fill out the Course Application form online!
 After reviewing your application, we will sign you up for the course of your choice, if there is still room, and let you know by email.
 Next…

 (Covers all instruction before and during your skills trip).
-You can make your donation before, during, or after the trip.
-If you wish to donate to the school for the class, use the PayPal payment link we have on our Donations page.
+If you wish to donate to the school, use the PayPal payment link we have on our Donations page.

 More about our Admission Policies, click on About/Administration.

 * Mountain Education, Inc. is a public charity under section 501(c)(3) of the Internal Revenue Code, ID # 47-1263156.

 Section Two: What to Bring